Luigi Di Maio: Minister of Foreign Affairs (2019–2022)

 In November 2018, Silvia Romano, a 23-year-old Italian aid worker, was kidnapped in Kenya by a group of terrorists linked to Al-Shabaab.
 On 9 May 2020, Conte announced her liberation in a tweet.
 Immediately after the announcement, speculations rose about the ransom paid to the kidnappers, which according to some sources stood at around €4 million.
 Moreover, Romano became the target of a hate campaign by the right-wing opposition due to her conversion to Islam, occurred during the captivity.
 During a discussion in the Chamber of Deputies, Alessandro Pagano, a member of the League, called her a "neo-terrorist".

 On 1 September 2020, two Italian fishing boats were detained by the Libyan Coast Guard, along with their crews of eighteen members total, while allegedly fishing in Libya's territorial waters in the Southern Mediterranean.
 Prime Minister Conte and Minister Di Maio asked for the immediately release, but the Libyan commander Khalifa Haftar denied it, demanding a prisoner exchange.
 On 17 December 2020, Conte announced that the eighteen fishermen were freed.

-In December 2020, Di Maio played a key role in the transfer to Italy of Enrico "Chico" Forti, an Italian murderer who was sentenced to life imprisonment for the murder of Dale Pike, son of Ibiza Pikes Hotel owner Tony Pike.
+In December 2020, Di Maio announced the incoming transfer to Italy of Enrico "Chico" Forti, an Italian murderer who was sentenced to life imprisonment for the murder of Dale Pike, son of Ibiza Pikes Hotel owner Tony Pike.
 On 23 December, Di Maio stated: "This is an extremely important result, which rewards a long and patient political and diplomatic work.
 We have never forgotten Chico Forti, who will finally be able to return to his home country, close to his loved ones.".
 However Forti was never transferred to Italy as the deal was found to be poorly done and not applicable to Italian law.

-In February 2021, Giuseppe Conte resigned as Prime Minister, following Italia Viva's withdrawal from the government.
+In February 2021, Giuseppe Conte resigned as prime minister, following Italia Viva's withdrawal from the government.
 The former President of the European Central Bank, Mario Draghi, was invited by Italian President Sergio Mattarella to form a government of national unity.
 On 13 February, Di Maio was confirmed as Minister of Foreign Affairs.